zwilder/SpaceShooter/README.md

 - Scrolling background!
 - Sound effects!
 - Powerups!
-- Scores!
+- Scores AND a high score table!

 To Do:
-- Keep track of scores on a permanent "High Scores" list
 - More aliens.
 Big aliens.
 Small aliens.
 - Controller functionality?